EvanVeinotte/EVNgin/README.md

 # EVNgin
-Custom game/application engine built on SDL2
+Custom game/application engine built in C using SDL2